Code-Institute-Submissions/David-Harris-MP1/README.md

 - woman-5.jpg - https://pixabay.com/photos/woman-senior-elderly-old-woman-5596179/ - Image by <a href="https://pixabay.com/users/zachtleven-9577367/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5596179">Zachtleven fotografie</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5596179">Pixabay</a>
 - calm-sea-water.jpg - https://pixabay.com/photos/nature-sea-waves-ocean-water-aqua-2384/ - Image by <a href="https://pixabay.com/users/publicdomainpictures-14/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2384">PublicDomainPictures</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2384">Pixabay</a>

-## Video
+### Video
 - Beach video used royalty free from - https://www.youtube.com/watch?v=h_8F7xd9uhs - Licence details located here - https://developers.google.com/youtube/terms/api-services-terms-of-service

-## Google Maps
+### Google Maps
 - Google Maps iframes taken directly from routes I created myself via - https://maps.google.com Licence details located here - https://cloud.google.com/maps-platform/terms/

-## Favicon
+### Favicon
-- Favicon.ico created by myself via this free website - https://favicon.io/favicon-generator/ Terms of use located here - https://favicon.io/terms-of-use/
+- Favicon.ico was created by me via this free website - https://favicon.io/favicon-generator/ Terms of use located here - https://favicon.io/terms-of-use/

-## Font
+### Font
 - Nunito font taken directly via Google Fonts - https://fonts.google.com/specimen/Nunito Licence details located here - https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL

-## Bootstrap Templates
+### Bootstrap Templates
-- Nav bar template located here - https://getbootstrap.com/docs/4.5/examples/navbar-static/
+- Static navbar template located here - https://getbootstrap.com/docs/4.5/examples/navbar-static/
+- Flex Fill code reference located here - https://medium.com/@mschenk22/bootstrap-4-footer-at-bottom-not-sticky-dynamic-footer-height-b37ccec837e2
-- Carousel template located here - https://getbootstrap.com/docs/4.5/examples/carousel/
+- Horizontal inline form reference located here - https://speedysense.com/bootstrap-vertical-horizontal-inline-forms-example/ & https://speedysense.com/demo/bootstrap3-form/horizontal-form-layout.html

+## Conclusion
+Overall, my thoughts on working through this first project are very positive but slightly mixed.
+This is because the more I learnt about coding languages, frameworks, design concepts, the more I realised the initial idea I had could have been a lot better, but at the start I chose to not over complicate it by design.
+I guess it is a chicken and egg situation as I could not have learnt this lesson without first going through the project and growing my knowledge and skills.
+I have very much enjoyed the challenge of coding and testing.
+I have hit many walls on this project and have been forced to research, grow skills, and learn a lot to overcome the problems, I found this very rewarding.
+This was my first time building a website from scratch using GitHub, GitPod, HTML, CSS, Bootstrap 4 with the view to build a mobile-first responsive website.
+Apart from the overall design being basic I am very happy to have produced a website that is functional and loads on all sized browsers and devices.